drug-design/course/docs/chapters/adme-case-studies.md

 ### Case Studies Presented Here

-The case studies presented in the following pages aim at illustrating why a given drug can show marked species differences because of differences in pharmacological and pharmacokinetic (ADME) properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/case-studies-presented-here-fca86ad3'><i class='fa fa-play' aria-hidden='true'></i></button>The case studies presented in the following pages aim at illustrating why a given drug can show marked species differences because of differences in pharmacological and pharmacokinetic (ADME) properties.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ADME]: Absorption, Distribution, Metabolism, Excretion *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.